h3nk42/catchEmAll/README.md

 # Catch 'em all !
 ---
 ## This Repository is a groupwork for the module 'Introduction to Data Science' @HTW-Berlin
-We're working with Pokemon Datasets of Kaggle
+We're working with follwoing Pokemon Data resources
 1. [800 Pokemon stats](https://www.kaggle.com/abcsds/pokemon)
 2. [Pokemon types and their counters](https://www.kaggle.com/mrinalshankar/pokemon-types)